-4.1 Bulk-buying contract
+Bulk-buying contract

-In 1998, GCIS initiated a contract for the bulk buying of media space and time.
+In 1998, the GCIS initiated a contract for the bulk buying of media space and time.
 This service was established in line with the Comtask Report that found that ad hoc advertising by government was wasteful and that with better media planning and centralised buying, substantial savings would accrue for government.

-The pooling of government's annual advertising expenditure in pursuance of cost and discounts brought about the postablishment of the facility for savings and discounts brought about the establishment of the facility for government.
+The pooling of government's annual advertising expenditure in pursuance of cost savings and discounts brought about the establishment of the facility for government.

 Currently, more than 14 departments participate in the contract and are thus authorised to utilise the GCIS media buying delegation.
-In order to promote rational use of resources and consistency in pursuing media procurement practices that further promote equitable targeting of communication, it is of critical importance that all departments should participate in government's bulk-buying contract.
+To promote rational use of resources and consistency in pursuing media procurement practices that further promote equitable targeting of communication, it is of critical importance that all departments should participate in government's bulk-buying contract.

-4.2 Contributions to the transformation of the advertising industry processGCIS, in collaboration with the media bulk-buying agency, prioritises equitable distribution of adspend through the following tactics:
+8.1.
+Contributions to the transformation of the advertising industry process through the following tactics:

+The GCIS, in collaboration with the media bulk-buying agency, prioritises equitable distribution of adspend

-- Proper target audience segmentation to ensure that target audiences falling within LSM 1-4 grouping are accessed in accordance with their media consumption habits.
-This process is enabled by tools like Telmar Software, which uses research information like the South African Advertising Research Foundation's All Media and Products Survey data, MGM, Future Facts, etc. to customise cross tab reports and assist in creating insightful media plans and strategies. - Post-campaign analysis to determine value for money. - Monitoring government's advertising expenditure patterns on a monthly basis to promote use of the most appropriate channels, and note any variations. - Tailoring messages to specific groups along the lines of language and access to resources.
+- Proper target audience segmentation to ensure that target audiences falling within LSM 1 - 4 grouping are accessed in accordance with their media consumption habits. - Post-campaign analysis to determine value for money. - Monitoring government's advertising expenditure patterns on a monthly basis to promote use of the most appropriate channels, and note any variations. - Tailoring messages to specific groups along the lines of language and access to resources.